bluescan/tacentview/docs/cli.md

         contact image.
 Defaults* to Contact_YYYY-MM-DD-HH-MM-SS_NNxMM where
         NN is the number of columns and MM is the number of rows.
 The final filename will have an extension based on the output image type.
-  Example 1: -o tga --po contact[10,5,*,Sheet]
+  Example 1: -o tga --po contact[10,5,white,*,Sheet]
   will create a contact sheet image called Sheet.tga in a directory called Contacts.
 The tga file will be 10 columns by 5 rows.
-Assuming there are at least 50 input images, every page will have an image in it.
+If there are at least 50 input images, every page will have an image in it.
+If there are fewer, the empty pages will be filled with opaque white.

 OUTPUT IMAGES
 -------------